 3. Old Wiring

 And you definitely should not overlook old wiring that probably isn’t up to code.
 You may have lights and juice to your outlets, but old wiring can pose a major fire hazard.
 An outdated electrical system can also increase your insurance premiums – if you can get coverage at all.

 As with roofs, foundations, and sewer systems, rewiring a home is a major expense.
 So if the house has old wiring with brittle insulation, few outlets, and fuse boxes, you should probably reconsider.

 4. Night-Time Neighborhood

-This is one aspect of a home that most people never consider, but it certainly should not be overlooked when you’re considering buying a specific house in Los Angeles.
+This is one aspect of a home that most people never consider, but it certainly should not be overlooked when you’re considering buying a specific house in Riverside.
 And that is the personality of the neighborhood at night – which is sometimes far different from what you see during the day.

 Certainly, you want to be on the lookout for night-time dangers, but that’s not the chief concern.
 Neighborhoods can change dramatically when all the residents are back home from work and school.
 Some people have loud, crowded parties at night, others keep an obnoxious number of bright outside lights on, and still others drive around all evening in their loud cars.
 Find out before you move in next door to them.

-Somethings you can accept or compromise on when buying a house in Los Angeles, but others you should never overlook.
+Somethings you can accept or compromise on when buying a house in Riverside, but others you should never overlook.
 Listen to your inspector and, especially, your local real estate agent.
 A good local agent will likely know the neighborhood and may know a lot about the condition of the house.